Who can buy or rent an NSP home?

-There are a few requirements to become an NSP home owner.
+There are a few requirements to become an NSP home owner or renter.

-Second, federal rules say that buyers' annual household income must be at or below 120 percent of the area median income.
+Second, federal rules dictate that buyers' and renters' annual household income must be at or below 120 percent of the area median income.
 Your annual gross income, according to federal guidelines for the Chicago area must be within the following limits:

 Income Limits for NSP purchase or rental as of March 5, 2015